bpatch/agent-service-toolkit-cv-processing/cv_pipeline/README.md

 This tool demos a basic setup of an AI assistant for processing CVs of job applicants.

+The key philosophy of the approach taken is to efficiently obtain expert human-in-the-loop information on what makes applicants suitable for positions and then utilise this information to process large numbers of applications.
+The system is self-improving over time as it gets more expert feedback.

 > :warning: This project is in the early days of development and has not been thoroughly tested.
 Some instructions may not work as expected.